A Prow on a Misty Sea

 Tales of Cross-dressing in the Medieval Period This session will blend lecture and story-telling to review cross-dressing in the medieval period and how it reveals more about clothing and how gender was viewed.
 It will focus primarily on Ulrich von Liechtenstein's In the Service of Ladies, Dietrich von der Glezze's Der Borte, Berengier au Long Cul, Le Roman de Silence, and Le Morte d'Arthur.
 All of these stories deal with men and women wearing the opposite sex's clothing for different reasons, some for comedy and some for serious matters.
 My talk for obvious reasons may contain some discussion on sexuality, but if there are young children present I will focus more on the clothing.
 I will be able to bring some of my own medieval clothing for examples.

-Speakers: Samantha James, Debbie Kerkhof
+Samantha James,

 An Overview of the Evolution of Germanic Swordplay